 Cong launches theme song ahead of Delhi polls

-Congress president Sonia Gandhi and senior leaders, including late Sheila Dikshit, Rahul Gandhi and Priyanka Gandhi, feature in the song which shows work done by the party-led government from 1998 to 2013 in the national capital.
+Congress president Sonia Gandhi and senior leaders, including late Sheila Dikshit, Rahul Gandhi and Priyanka Gandhi, feature in the song which shows the work done by the party-led government from 1998 to 2013 in the national capital.
+Chopra claimed when the Congress came to power in Delhi in 1998, the power and water sectors were not in good condition and during the party's 15-year rule the situation improved.

+"The Congress government's primary objective was to ensure uninterrupted power and drinking supply to the citizens of Delhi, and during the party's 15-year rule in Delhi, the power and water situations were not only improved, but also ensured that Delhi became self-sufficient in both these sectors," he said.
+The Congress government then shifted its focus on improving the infrastructure and built 67 flyovers to ease traffic jams and make the Ring Road signal-free, the Delhi Pradesh Congress Party chief said.

+Party's campaign committee chairman Kirti Azad said the Congress was synonymous with development.
+He claimed whenever the Congress comes to power, Delhi surges ahead in development, and it was its government that changed the face of Delhi to make it an international-standard city during its 15-year rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)